Together for Democracy and Sovereignty

 Together for Democracy and Sovereignty (Ensemble pour la démocratie et la souveraineté; EDS) is an Ivorian political party.
 It was founded on 21 April 2017 after splitting from the Ivorian Popular Front and is led by Georges Armand Ouégnin.

+The 18 deputies from EDS elected in March 2021 joined the African People's Party – Côte d'Ivoire at its founding in October 2021, and the EDS parliamentary group was dissolved.